 Common Law Duty of Confidentiality

-NHS Codes of Confidentiality, Information Security and Records Management
+NHS Codes of Confidentiality, Information Security and Records Management.

-We will only ever use or pass on information about you if others have a genuine need for it.
-We will not disclose your information to any third party without your permission unless there are exceptional circumstances (i life or death situations), where the law requires information to be passed on.
+We will only ever use, or pass on information about you, if others have a genuine need for it.
+We will not disclose your information to any third party without your permission, unless there are exceptional circumstances (i.e. life or death situations) where the law requires information to be passed on.

 Our Practice policy is to respect the privacy of our PPG members and to maintain compliance with the UK General Data Protection Regulation (UK GDPR) and all UK specific Data Protection Requirements.
 Our policy is to ensure all personal data will be protected.